irmen/prog8/docs/source/syntaxreference.rst

 The ``@ <register>`` part is required for rom and assembly-subroutines, as it specifies for the compiler what cpu registers should take the routine's arguments.
-You can use the regular set of registers (A, X, Y), the special 16-bit register pairs to take word values (AX, AY and XY) and even a processor status flag such as Carry (Pc).
+You can use the regular set of registers (A, X, Y), special 16-bit register pairs to take word values (AX, AY and XY) and even a processor status flag such as Carry (Pc).

+It is not possible to use floating point arguments or return values in an asmsub.

 .. note::
     Asmsubs can also be tagged as ``inline asmsub`` to make trivial pieces of assembly inserted directly instead of a call to them.
 Note that it is literal copy-paste of code that is done, so make sure the assembly is actually written to behave like such - which probably means you don't want a ``rts`` or ``jmp`` or ``bra`` in it!

 .. note::
     The 'virtual' 16-bit registers from the Commander X16 can also be specified as ``R0`` .. ``R15`` .